ccrawford4/International-Road-Trip-Planner/README.md

 - **LinkedLists**: Employed in various parts of the application for efficient insertion and deletion operations, which are essential in graph traversal and pathfinding.

 ### Algorithms
-The primary algorithm driving the application is Dijkstra's algorithm, renowned for its efficiency in finding the shortest path in a graph.

 - **Dijkstra's Algorithm**: Implemented to calculate the shortest distance between two countries, taking into account the undirected and weighted nature of the graph.
 The algorithm uses a combination of the data structures mentioned above, particularly HashMaps and PriorityQueues, to efficiently determine the shortest path from the start country to any other country.
 The result is a HashMap where nodes represent the countries, and the values are the shortest distances from the starting country to each respective country.

 This blend of data structures and algorithms ensures that the International Road Trip Planner not only provides accurate results but also does so with optimal efficiency and speed.